GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 relays, when IPSECKEY records {{RFC4025}} are available or when a trust relationship with the AMT relays can be otherwise established and secured.

+Note that AMT does not itself provide any integrity protection on Multicast Data packets (Section 5.1.6 of {{RFC7450}}), so absent protections like those mentioned above, even an off-path attacker who discovers the gateway IP, the relay IP, and the relay source port for an active AMT connection can inject multicast data packets for a joined (S,G) into the data stream if he can get data packets delivered to the gateway IP that spoof the relay as the source.

 ##Record-spoofing

 The AMTRELAY resource record contains information that SHOULD be